 I decided to spend the remainder of my summer doing things I wanted to.
 Not slogging through the Northern California and Oregon sections of the PCT for the sake of a thru-hike (besides, I have already hiked those sections).
 If I wanted to go hike in Washington, I could go hike in Washington.
 If I wanted to go hike more in the Sierra, I could go hike more in the Sierra, if I wanted to live at the Motel 6 in Mojave and wait for the southbound hikers to arrive, I could do that too.

-What was important to me was that I did what I wanted to be doing.
+What was important to me was that I did what I wanted to do.
 That, and I found myself in a relationship.

 In addition to a girlfriend, I also got a car (and to be clear, the car and the girlfriend are not the same) – a Subaru Outback, since I know you’re wondering.
 With a new mode of transportation (and mobile bed) and a new partner to go on adventures with, I did not waste the remainder of my summer not hiking the PCT.